Warriors (Imagine Dragons song): Background

+Composition

-"Warriors" has been described as a rock and arena rock song.
-It was written by Imagine Dragons members Dan Reynolds, Wayne Sermon, Ben McKee, and Daniel Platzman, along with Josh Mosser and British record producer Alex da Kid, and produced by the band and Alex da Kid.
-It is two minutes and 50 seconds long and according to Universal Music Publishing Group's sheet music at Musicnotes.com, is in the key of E minor with a driving tempo with a 2 feel; it has a metronome of 152 beats per minute.
+"Warriors" is an "anthemic" and "constantly building" rock, arena rock, and industrial rock song that is two minutes and 50 seconds long.
+According to Universal Music Publishing Group's sheet music at Musicnotes.com, it is in E minor with a driving tempo and a 2 feel, with a metronome of 152 beats per minute.
 Reynolds' vocals range two octaves throughout the song, from B3 to B5.
-Chris Payne of Billboard called the song "anthemic", whereas Alan Wen of NME said that it "has the vibe of a tournament anthem" and Ashima Grover of LeisureByte described the song as a "Herculean track".
-For Diffuser, Chuck Armstrong called the song "grandiose", featuring "hard-hitting" pianos and symphonic orchestral elements and that it could be a "'let's get pumped up' jam".
-The song begins with four quiet piano chords and then opens with the line "As a child, you would wait / And watch from far away"; other lyrics include "Here we are, don't turn away now / We are the warriors that built this town / From dust" and "When you will have to rise / Above the best and prove yourself / Your spirit never dies".
-Amanda "Tania Mae" Tan of One Esports noted that the lyrics "speak to and speak about both pro players and League of Legends players...
-That is what sets 'Warriors' apart from all [other League of Legends World Championship songs]".
+Alan Wen of NME said that it "has the vibe of a tournament anthem", while Ashima Grover of LeisureByte described the song as a "Herculean track".
+For Diffuser, Chuck Armstrong called the song "grandiose", featuring "hard-hitting" pianos and symphonic orchestral elements and said that it could be a "'let's get pumped up' jam".
+It is also the only World Championship song to include a guitar solo as of 2024.

+Lyrically, "Warriors" tells a story about "heroes" who built a land "from dust".
+It "speak[s] to and speak[s] about both pro players and League of Legends players", which has been described as what sets itself apart from other World Championship songs.
+The song opens with the line "As a child, you would wait / And watch from far away", which Amanda "Tania Mae" Tan of ONE Esports called "incredibly powerful".
+Other lyrics include "We are the warriors that built this town / From dust" and "Will come / When you'll have to rise".

 Music video

-"Warriors" premiered with the debut of its music video on the League of Legends YouTube channel on September 17, 2014, to promote the 2014 League of Legends World Championship.
-Riot Games said in its description that "We set out to craft a war cry to rally behind.
-Whether you’re a solo queue warrior or fighting off the LCS jitters – every moment counts."
+"Warriors" premiered with the debut of its music video on the League of Legends YouTube channel on September 17, 2014 for the 2014 League of Legends World Championship.
+The music video showcases a team losing in competitive games but not giving up as they do so until reaching the final.
 The scene aligned with the second verse of the song was particularly noted for involving two teams competing on opposite sides of a table on Summoner's Rift, "a perfect reflection of 90s LAN gaming culture".

-It was the most-viewed video on the League of Legends channel for years until April 2019, when it was surpassed by the music video for "Pop/Stars" by K/DA, which had over 215 million views at the time while "Warriors" had over 214 million.
-By 2021, the music video had received over 336 million views, which at the time, was still the most views on a League of Legends World Championship song, and as of September 2025, it has over 445 million views.
+The music video was the most-viewed video on the League of Legends channel for years until April 2019, when it was surpassed by the music video for "Pop/Stars" by K/DA, which had over 215 million views at the time while "Warriors" had over 214 million.
+By 2021, the music video had received over 336 million views, which at the time, was still the most views on a League of Legends World Championship song, and it was still the most views on a League of Legends World Championship song as of October 2024.
+As of March 2026, it has over 451 million views.